 Problems Causing Humidity Issues in Commercial Buildings

 Commercial facilities have unique indoor environmental needs, with every place of business being different than the next.
 While humidity control should involve solutions tailored to your facility, common issues that create high humidity problems within buildings are often similar.

 - Building envelope damage.
 Issues with workplace humidity levels can stem from moisture problems that originate from the building envelope.
 Window and roof leaks, exterior wall damage, unsealed pipe penetrations, and other problem areas cause the building to take on moisture which increases indoor humidity levels.
-Positive pressurization within the building works to control moisture infiltration, though damage to the building envelope creates low pressure areas that cause excess humidity to move in.
+Positive pressurization within the building works to control moisture infiltration, though damage to the building envelope creates low-pressure areas that cause excess humidity to move in.

 - Humidity increases due to ventilation.
-The makeup air brought into a building through ventilation systems can raise indoor relative humidity levels significantly and burden HVAC equipment, not to mention disrupting the building’s humidity control.
-Ventilation system design often fails to include dehumidification solutions to remove moisture before it is added into the environment.
+The makeup air brought into a building through ventilation systems can raise indoor relative humidity levels significantly and burden HVAC equipment, not to mention disrupting the building's humidity control.
+Ventilation system design often fails to include dehumidification solutions to remove moisture before it is added to the environment.